 The Paris fashion house of Jean Patou offers the well-dressed woman of 1972 a clear choice--romantic or sexy.

-The Paris fashion house of Jean Patou offers the well-dressed woman of 1972 a clear choice--romantic or sexy.
+Background: The Paris fashion house of Jean Patou offers the well-dressed woman of 1972 a clear choice--romantic or sexy.
 For the coming spring her silhouette can be slender and dreamy, or full and swinging.

 At Wednesday's show of the Patou collection, artistic director Michel Goma provided his own commentary on the new styles.
 This film by Pierre Rihouet carries Goma's commentary in French.
 An English version is incorporated in the Visnews commentary overpage.